turnerlabs/airflow_stacks/README.md

 # What is this

-This repo is an attempt to put all the Airflow operationalized knowledge at Turner into one place.
+This was a repo is to put all the Airflow operationalized knowledge at Turner into one place but it got too big and I broke it out into the following pieces.

 I've had to make a few decisions in my design(Python 3 and Airflow 1.10) as well as some of the resources I've used(MySQL and Redis) for each platform.
 It's mainly to keep my sanity and make this managable.
 Please feel free to fork this and use Postgres, Maria, RabbitMQ, etc.  It won't hurt my feelings.  :)